gyuuuutan/chat-space/README.md

 users
 has_many :group_users
 has_many :groups, though: :group_users
-belogs_to :message, though: :group_users
+belogs_to :message

 groups
 has_many :group_users
-has_many :users, though :group_users
+has_many :users, though: :group_users
-belongs_to :message, though: :group_users
+belongs_to :message

 messages
 belongs_to :group_user